 To summarize, we do find a consistent correlation between the distinctive (information) importance of a vowel for word identification and its acoustic reduction in terms of duration and spectral distinctiveness.
 This correlation is found after accounting for speaker and vowel identity, speaking style, lexical stress, (modeled) prominence, and position of the syllable in the word.
 The effect of the last factor could not be studied in detail due to data-sparseness.
 The correlation is only found for high-frequency words and strongest for "normal" reading tasks.
 This suggests that the efficiency of speech (vowel) production might be limited by the processing demands of word assembly.
 That is, our study suggest that efficiency in vowel production might rely on retrieving stored words from memory.

 5. ACKNOWLEDGEMENTS

-We thank David Weenink for his implementation of the Dynamic Programming algorithm.
+We thank David Weenink for his implementation of the Dynamic Time Warping algorithm.
 This research was made possible by grant and 355-75-001 of the Netherlands Organization of Research.
-The IFAcorpus is licensed under the GNU GPL by the Dutch Language Organization.